J. Edward Guinan: DC Statehood

-Guinan saw a statehood initiative as a way of bringing the benefits of being a state to the electorate, especially the poor.
-According to historians Chris Myers Asch and George Derek Musgrove in their award-winning book Chocolate City: A History of Race and Democracy in the Nation's Capital, the statehood movement restarted after the death of Julius Hobson, when Ed Guinan put statehood on the 1980 ballot as an initiative.
-He did not ask anyone in the self-determination movement, but instead drafted a proposal for statehood "that required a four-step process: an up-or-down vote on the question of statehood, the election of forty-five delegates to a constitutional convention, the submission of a constitution to the voters for ratification, and, finally, an application to Congress for admission to the Union as the fifty-first state."
-Asch and Musgrove show how Guinan hoped to establish a grassroots activist network "that would displace establishment leaders and empower citizens to address D.C.'s most pressing needs."
+Guinan, a Statehood Party member, saw a DC statehood initiative as a way of bringing the benefits of being a state to the electorate, especially the poor.
+The statehood movement restarted after the death of Julius Hobson, when Guinan put statehood on the 1980 ballot as an initiative.
+He did not ask anyone in the self-determination movement, but instead drafted a statehood proposal that, according to Asch and Musgrove, "required a four-step process: an up-or-down vote on the question of statehood, the election of forty-five delegates to a constitutional convention, the submission of a constitution to the voters for ratification, and, finally, an application to Congress for admission to the Union as the fifty-first state."
+Were DC to become a state, Guinan's proposal would have launched a legal process to create a constitution for the State of New Columbia and lobby congress for a statehood bill.
+Asch and Musgrove show how Guinan also hoped to establish a grassroots activist network "that would displace establishment leaders and empower citizens to address D.C.'s most pressing needs."
 The ballot question won all wards.

+Publications

+Editor, Peace and Nonviolence, Paulist Press, 1973.

+Co-author with the Catholic Bishops of Appalachia, "This Land is Home to Me: A Pastoral Letter on Powerlessness in Appalachia," 1975.

+Editor, Redemption Denied: An Appalachian Reader, Gamaliel Press, 1976.